Where are they now? Real Madrid’s XI from Gareth Bale’s La Liga debut

 Mourinho was given the boot but Lopez retained his place for La Liga matches even after the arrival of Mourinho’s successor Carlo Ancelotti, with Casillas used in cup and European games.

 Lopez left in 2014, however, moving to AC Milan.
-He has been at Espanyol since 2017 and is still going at the age of 40.
+He’s now back in the Spanish capital, as a back-up at Rayo Vallecano, still going at the age of 41.

 RB: Dani Carvajal

 Carvajal was making just his fourth Real Madrid start in the game against Villarreal having returned to the club when Madrid activated their €6.5million buyback clause to repatriate him from Bayer Leverkusen.